Thomas Sankara: Revolutionary Defence Committees

-Relations with the Mossi People
+Relations with the Mossi people

 A point of contention regarding Sankara's rule is the way he handled the Mossi ethnic group.
-The Mossi are the most populous ethnic group in Burkina Faso, and they adhere to strict traditional hierarchical social systems.
+The Mossi are the largest ethnic group in Burkina Faso, and they adhere to a strict, traditional, hierarchical social system.
 At the top of the hierarchy is the Morho Naba, the chief or king of the Mossi people.
 Sankara viewed this arrangement as an obstacle to national unity, and proceeded to demote the Mossi elite.
-The Morho Naba was not allowed to hold courts, and local village chiefs were stripped of their executive powers and given to the CDR.
+The Morho Naba was not allowed to hold courts.
+Local village chiefs were stripped of their executive powers, which were given to the CDR.

 Women's rights

+Sankara had extensively worked for women's rights and declared "There is no true social revolution without the liberation of women".

 Improving women's status in Burkinabé society was one of Sankara's explicit goals, and his government included a large number of women, an unprecedented policy priority in West Africa.
 His government banned female genital mutilation, forced marriages and polygamy, while appointing women to high governmental positions and encouraging them to work outside the home and stay in school even if pregnant.
-Sankara also promoted contraception and encouraged husbands to go to market and prepare meals to experience for themselves the conditions faced by women.
+Sankara promoted contraception and in 1986 all restrictions on contraception were removed.
+He also established a Ministry of Family Development and the Union of Burkina Women.

 Sankara recognized the challenges faced by African women when he gave his famous address to mark International Women's Day on 8 March 1987 in Ouagadougou.
-Sankara spoke to thousands of women in a highly political speech in which he stated that the Burkinabé Revolution was 'establishing new social relations' which would be 'upsetting the relations of authority between men and women and forcing each to rethink the nature of both.
+Sankara spoke to thousands of women, saying that the Burkinabé Revolution was 'establishing new social relations', which would be 'upsetting the relations of authority between men and women and forcing each to rethink the nature of both.
 This task is formidable but necessary'.
-Furthermore, Sankara was the first African leader to appoint women to major cabinet positions and to recruit them actively for the military.
+In addition to being the first African leader to appoint women to major cabinet positions, he recruited them actively for the military.